1set/starlet/README.md

 ## Libraries

-Starlet offers a variety of libraries that extend the functionality of Starlark.
-Below is a brief introduction of each library:
+Starlet comes with a set of libraries to extend the standard Starlark library.
+Here's a brief overview:

 | Package                           | Go Docs                                                                                                                                      | Description                                                   |
 |:----------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|